Above the Fold

 Common Above-the-Fold Mistakes

 3. No CTA above the fold Making visitors scroll to find a way to convert adds friction at the moment of highest intent.
+Above-fold CTA absence is one of the first findings in a CRO audit.

 Above the Fold on Mobile